-If your accounting firm handles tax preparation for a trust, you can file the T3 (Trust Income Tax and Information Return) electronically as of January 2018.
+If your accounting firm handles tax preparation for a trust, you may be able to file the T3 (Trust Income Tax and Information Return) electronically.
 Filing online is faster and more secure than sending paper returns through the mail.
-As of 2018, this rule only applies to simple trust returns where there is no tax due or refund owed.
+As of 2018, this rule only applies to simple trust returns where there’s no tax due or refund owed.

-Unfortunately, if the trust owes tax or deserves a refund, you need to mail a paper copy of the return to the CRA.
-Additionally, if you are filing a T3 for any year before 2017, you cannot e-file, and on top of that, the CRA does not allow electronic transmission of the T3 in the following situations:
+When the trust owes tax or deserves a refund, you need to mail a paper copy of the return to the CRA.
+Additionally, if you are filing a T3 for any year before 2017, you cannot e-file.
+On top of that, the CRA doesn’t allow electronic transmission of the T3 in the following situations:

 - The trust doesn’t have an account number from the CRA.